 Thru Soundwaves

-YURRISA - FOUNDER
+YURRISA - FOUNDER/PRESIDENT

-FABIOLA - CO-FOUNDER
+FABIOLA - VICE PRESIDENT

 "I first began playing the violin at three years old when I lived in Venezuela.
 I don't remember what drew me to it, or why I decided to start, but I do remember feeling a deep connection to the instrument.
 Even after my move to the US, I continued to hone my skills and my love for the violin.
 It was all I did and all I wanted to do: I participated in music summer camps, joined the school orchestra, had private lessons, played for my family.
 I may not have been the best player in the world, but I know I was one of the most motivated ones.
 I looked for every opportunity to play, even performing at a Christmas event at my church.
 When the Covid-19 pandemic hit, I stopped playing it, having lost my motivation.
 But slowly, I returned to the instrument, wanting to put as much care into it as I had before.
 Now, I want to use my skills to help bring happiness to people; I truly believe in the calming power of music, and how it can get anyone through a bad day.
 When Yurrisa told me about her idea to start Thru Soundwaves, I immediately signed on, eager to begin."